-It's the era of smart home, with various intelligent and app-controlled devices now available for your home: from smart cameras and smart thermostats to smart lights and smart plugs.
-Over the last year or so, ways to control and get these devices to talk to one another more intelligently has increased, negating the need to use multiple apps.
+(Pocket-lint) - It's the era of smart home, with various intelligent and app-controlled devices now available for your home: from smart cameras and smart thermostats to smart lights and smart plugs.
+Over the last couple of years, ways to control and get these devices to talk to one another more intelligently has increased, negating the need to use multiple apps.

-Google Home Hub, or Google Nest Hub as it has been rebranded to, is the one-stop-shop from Google and the natural competitor for Amazon's Echo Show.
-With Assistant voice-control built-in, access to YouTube – something the Echo Show doesn't have – and a great design, it's well worth the £119 asking price for the right smart home user.
+Google Nest Hub - rebranded from Home Hub - is the smaller one-stop-shop from Google and the natural competitor for Amazon's Echo Show.
+With Assistant voice-control built-in, access to YouTube – something the Echo Show doesn't have – and a great design, it's well worth the asking price for the right smart home user.

 - 118 x 67 x 179mm footprint; 480g mass